danilovmaximov/omo-smart-home/README.md

 ### Intro
 Implementation of Smart Home assignment.

 ### Requirements
-+ F1: Done(House -> Floor -> Room -> entities, activities)
++ F1: Done, House -> Floor -> Room -> entities, activities
 + F2: Done, ex: Current user can be added for activity.
 + F3: Done, ConsumingActivity abstract class.
 + F4: Done, ex: appendConsumptionAndGetContextChange() in House class.
 + F5: Done, ex: Mother engages in BabyCry activity, where state of baby is changes.
 + F6: Maybe, events generated: Baby, but LivingEntities actively moving.
-+ F7: Done, Baby->Mom->BabyCry, TempSensor -> Dad -> Boiler
++ F7: Done, Baby -> Mom -> BabyCry, TempSensor -> Dad -> Boiler
-+ F8: Done, reportAPI static methods are used to get reports(to stdout or file).
++ F8: Done, reportAPI static methods are used to get reports (to stdout or file).
-+ F9: Done,
++ F9: Done, when person finds broken activity, it reports it with event through BreakageManager, Father receives it and goes to solve it.
+He looks for manual for some time and then fixes activity or buys a new one.
 + F10: Done, configurable - activities could be added to entities, length of activity could be configured.

 ### Implemented patterns:
 - Strategy: context changes according to loaded strategy.
 - State machine: LivingEntity contains circular queue of activities and public method to change state(go to next activity).
-- Builder: rooms, floors and house is configured through builders.
+- Builder: rooms, floors and house are configured through builders.
 - Observer: Sensors are implemented as event managers for subscribers(Window, Father).
 - Decorator - Derived classed such as Baby extends LivingEntity and contains EventManager to send messages to subscribers.
 - Singleton - instead of singletons static methods and fields are used(Context, MapContext).

 ### Minimal configuration
-Minimal configuration is done in JSON.
+Minimal configuration is done in JSONs.
 UMLs are in '.resources/UML/'.
 Methods are mostly self-described, but small javadoc comments added.